-Photography history took a major leap forward when practical colour plates became available in 1907.
+Photography took a major leap forward when practical colour plates became available in 1907.
 The first was called Autochrome, and used a screen that filtered the light using dyed potato starch.
-Once the plate was developed, colours could be restored.
-However, commercially viable colour photography wasn't available until the appearance of Kodachrome in the 1930s... click to read more.
+Once the plate was developed, colours could be restored... (click to read more).

-The daguerreotype, the patent of which was purchased and declared public domain by the French government, was extremely popular.
-The newly growing middle class demanded easy portraiture, and photography filled this need.
-Oil paintings were neither fast nor cheap enough.
-Unfortunately, daguerreotypes were...click to read more.
+Early in the history of photography, the daguerreotype, the patent of which was purchased and declared public domain by the French government, was extremely popular.
+The newly growing middle class demanded easy portraiture... (click to read more).

 The first digital image was produced in 1957 on a computer by Russell Kirsch.
 It was a scanned image of Kirsch's son.
-But the first digital consumer camera that did not require film was not produced until 1981, when Sony brought out the Mavica electronic still camera.
-The camera recorded up to 50 images on a two-inch floppy disk...click to read more.
+But the first digital consumer camera that did not require film was not produced until 1981, when Sony brought out the Mavica electronic still camera....(click to read more).